CodrinLup/NatureESN/README.md

 This is the code for the results and figures in our paper "Advanced Training of Echo State Networks with state-feedback".
 They are written in Matlab.

 The main program can be launched by running main.m in Matlab.
 The minimum required version is R2021b Update 7 (9.11.0.2358333).

+Expected run time on a normal PC for a small example (under 50 neurons) is up to 4 seconds.